abridged/collabland-dev/docs/upstream-integrations/new-bot-command/slash-cmd-job.md

 # Creating the Hello Goodbye Slash Command Job

+Diagram below shows the file structure and thier requiremnt.

 ![Screen Shot 2022-06-16 at 2.51.58 PM.png](imgs/img20.png)

+The diagram below shows Slash Command with intermediate response and follow up after executing a job, this is the final overview of this walkthrough.

 ![Screen Shot 2022-06-16 at 11.08.11 AM.png](imgs/img21.png)

-## Step 1: Understand why we need a Job Server
+## Step 1: Understand why we need a Job Server?

 Why:
 The job server is useful for long running tasks and for tasks that spawn other tasks.
 For example checking a block chain balance takes time.
 If a first balance check is completed successfully a second balance check job could be spawned to ensure a user has both assets.
 If they do not have the first asset then the 2nd job will never be created.